storacha/w3up/packages/w3up-client/README.md

 The optional `nb` (_nota bene_) field contains "caveats" that add supplemental information to a UCAN invocation or delegation.

-See [the capability spec](https://github.com/web3-storage/w3protocol/blob/main/spec/capabilities.md) for more information about capabilities and how they are defined in w3up services.
+See [the `@web3-storage/capabilities` package](https://github.com/web3-storage/w3up/tree/main/packages/capabilities) for more information about capabilities and how they are defined in w3up services.

 ### `CARMetadata`